 For programs with deadlines, the LOI must be received at NSERC by 8 p.m.
 (Eastern Time) on the deadline date.
 If it is not received by the deadline, it will be considered late and will be rejected.

 The information you provide in your LOI is collected under the authority of the Natural Sciences and Engineering Research Council Act and stored in a series of NSERC data banks described in Info Source Publications.
 Details on the use and disclosure of this information are described in Use and Disclosure of Personal Information Provided to NSERC, in the NSERC program literature, and below.
 The information is used in accordance with the Access to Information Act and the Privacy Act.

-Applicants must complete and submit the application using NSERC's On-line System.
+Applicants must complete and submit the LOI using NSERC's Online System.

-Note: Before submitting Form 187, applicants must receive, from their university, the confirmation that their proposal has been selected as part of their university’s CREATE quota.
+Note: Before submitting Form 187, you must receive confirmation from your university that your LOI has been selected as part of the university’s CREATE quota.

 Some of this information was transferred from the «New Application» screen.
 You may update the fields as needed.

 Indicate if the proposed program falls within a priority area from the list provided below.